ioBroker/ioBroker.js-controller/docs/en/README.md

 Be it the integration of commercial products from almost all areas of life or the integration of a self-created solution - ioBroker makes almost everything possible.

 !> The documentation is under construction and is constantly being expanded.
 As a result, links may not yet work or content may be missing.
 We are grateful for any help in creating new articles or for improvements.
-Information on this is available in [in the forum](https://forum.iobroker.net). <br><br> **Until all content has been adopted, the old documentation is still [can be found here](https://www.iobroker.net/docu/).
+Information on this is available in [in the forum](https://forum.iobroker.net). <br><br> **Until all content has been transferred, the old documentation is still [can be found here](https://www.iobroker.net/docu/).
 It will be gradually replaced by the new documentation.**

 ## Cross-platform
 Anyone dealing with home automation will sooner or later find that systems are often not perfect.
 Every system has its strengths and weaknesses. ioBroker is therefore cross-platform.
 Parallel operation with existing solutions is possible at any time.
 Synergy effects can be used and the best of all worlds can be brought together.